By the time your kids come home from school each day, they’re often famished.

 The lunch offered at school may have been something they didn’t like, so they didn’t eat much.

 Or maybe you have a child who seems to take forever to eat the smallest amount.
 Lunchtimes are usually pretty short—arguably too short—and they often feel rushed.
-If you have a slow-eating child, he or she will probably be a lot hungrier after school.
+A slow-eating child will probably be a lot hungrier after school.

 Stock your kitchen